mepto/p10/readme.md

 `CREATE DATABASE softdesk_db;`

-Give rights to user to that DB:
+Ensure user is owner of the database:

-`GRANT ALL PRIVILEGES ON DATABASE softdesk_db to softdesk_user;`
+`ALTER DATABASE softdesk_db OWNER TO softdesk_user;`

 ### Migrations